cochaviz/academic_markdown/README.md

 Wrapper for `pandoc` providing sensible defaults for rendering from pandoc-flavored markdown used in academic writing.

 positional arguments:
   source             Source file or folder.
-In the case that the source is a single file, also mention the extension (your_file.md). target             Target file and extension (e.g. my_project.pdf).
-Uses pandoc under the hood, so refer to their documentation for the options.
+In the case that the source is a single file, also mention the extension
+                     (your_file.md).
+  target             Target output file, or extension (pdf, md, tex, etc.).
+Uses pandoc under the hood, so refer to their
+                     documentation for the options.
 This build file has preselected options for markdown, LaTeX, and PDF files.

 options:
   -h, --help         show this help message and exit --options OPTIONS  Additional options to pass through to pandoc.
   --pandoc PANDOC    Path to pandoc in case it cannot be provided through the PATH variable.
-Gets overridden if the --docker option is set.
+Gets overridden if the
+                     --docker option is set.
   --docker           Use docker configuration to build, requires docker to be installed.
 ```